youyanggu/covid19_projections/about.md

 ## Assumptions

+### Epidemiologic Assumptions

+We use a considation of resources provided [by Models of Infectious Disease Agent Study (MIDAS)](https://midasnetwork.us/covid-19/#resources) to set standard parameters such as incubation and infectious period.
+Most of these parameters have a wide consensus among experts.
+For example, we assume a 5-day incubation period (on average) and a 7-day infectious period (on average).
+These assumptions are probabilistic and roughly normally distributed.
+This means that an infected individual would be infectious between Day 3 to Day 9 after exposure, with Day 5-7 being the most infectious.
+We assume an average individual is infected for 15 days.

 ### Confidence Intervals

 The future is not set in stone: a single policy change or a small change in the assumptions can cause a large impact in how the epidemic progresses.
 That's why in addition to our mean estimate, we also provide a 95% confidence interval to reflect this uncertainty.
 For example, if we predict 150,760 deaths with a range of 88-294k, it means that we are 95% confident that the true deaths will be between 88-294k.
 Note that these confidence intervals are generated given that our above assumptions hold true.
 There are many real-world variables that can cause our assumptions to be inaccurate and affect the true outcome.
 We will try our best to address any inaccurate assumptions as time goes on.